Pompano Fishing in Sarasota: Best Time, Where & How

 How to Catch Pompano in Sarasota

-- Use yellow or orange Doc's Jigs tipped with a small piece of shrimp.
+- Yellow or orange Silly Willy jigs tipped with a small piece of shrimp

-- Look for 'skipping' fish in the boat wake to locate active schools.
+- Look for fish 'skipping' in the boat wake in the ICW channels

 Where to Find Pompano